January 30, 2023Review Recipe

 Table of Contents

 Sesame chicken is a Chinese-inspired recipe that’s sweet, sticky, and packed full of flavor.
-So easy to make, you simply coat the chicken in batter, deep fry until crispy, and smother in a homemade sesame chicken sauce.
+So easy to make, you simply coat the tender chicken pieces in batter, deep fry until crispy, and smother in a savory sesame sauce.

 - ½ teaspoon of garlic paste